subquery/documentation/docs/quickstart/quickstart_chains/flare.md

 ## 2. Update Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Flare project.
+The Project Manifest (`project.ts`) file works as an entry point to your Flare project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Flare, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/flare.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/flare.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function